carteras/carteras/README.md

 ### Hi there 👋

+Former Software Developer and Designer.

+Currently Nerd, Teacher, Gamer, Nerdwrangler.

+🔭 I’m currently working on ...

+- Improved pedagogy to improve engagement in STEM subjects
+- Improving technology to automate common tasks of classroom teachers
+- Improving data analysis within schools to improve understanding of teacher workload
+- Designing and implementing curriculum for:
+  - Robotics and Mechatronics
+  - Software Development
+  - Networking and Security

+🌱 I’m currently learning

+- Seaborn: statistical data visualization
+- Cyber Security
+- Social Consuctivism
+- Google API for Google Workspaces for Education

+💬 Ask me about

+- Teaching and Learning
+- Becoming a nerd

+😄 Pronouns

+he/him

 <!--
 **carteras/carteras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.